 A pupil who works satisfactorily or better rejoins mainstream education, although a record of the period of IE is kept on the pupil's record.
 This sanction can be reached through a gradual process of continued unacceptable behaviour or through behaviour which is considered sufficiently serious to warrant such an immediate sanction.
 Serious misbehaviours result in an immediate sanction of IE.

-If a pupil refuses IE or displays repeated misbehaviour whilst there, an additional day is added up to a total of three days.
+If a pupil refuses IE or displays repeated misbehaviour whilst there, the pupil will not return to mainstream lessons until a full day is complete.